Homeostasis and Volatility

 The answer is robustness to environmental volatility.
 Imagine a population of bacteria, some individuals with a working mutagenesis gene, some without.
 When environmental shifts occur, a large fraction of individuals begin to die out - both those with and without the gene.
 If the environmental shift persists long enough, the individuals without a mutagenesis gene die out completely, but the individuals with a working mutagenesis gene will have adapted, surviving to reestablish the population.

 The U.K. and U.S. responses to COVID-19 are a demonstration of cultural mutagenesis (or lack thereof).
-The U.K. has demonstrated itself capable of rapidly adopting strategies like first doses first, whereas the U.S. sticks with the boring but suboptimal two-dose strategy.
+The U.K. has demonstrated itself capable of rapidly adopting strategies like first doses first, while the U.S. sticks with the boring but suboptimal two-dose strategy.
 Of course, mutagenesis can also generate suboptimal strategies, like the U.K.’s initial embrace of the “cocoon strategy”, in which the elderly and vulnerable were encouraged to cocoon while the rest of society was encouraged to carry on in their path to herd immunity.
 Still, I think the U.K.’s ability to try unconventional strategies bodes well for its future success as a country.

 A plea for cultural acceptance